akash-2410/Hospital_Management-System/Client/README.md

 3. Push your changes to your forked repository.
 4. Submit a pull request, describing the changes you've made and providing any relevant information or screenshots.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Create by [Mahi]

-## Contact

-If you have any questions, suggestions, or feedback, please feel free to reach out to me at `mahi121.mr@gmail.com`.
-I appreciate your interest in this project!

----

 **Keywords**: real-time, reactjs, webapp, mern, hms, hospital-management-system